attreyabhatt/bath-scheduler/README.md

-Bath Scheduler - For people who don't like take baths daily.
+Bath Scheduler - For people who don't like taking baths daily.